-Having signed up Hay & Kilner solicitors as their first grassroots handball sponsors in autumn 2023, this season also saw Newcastle Vikings secure their first main club sponsorship deal in spring 2024 with international aviation company
+Having signed up Hay & Kilner solicitors as their first grassroots handball sponsors, this season also saw Newcastle Vikings secure their first main club sponsorship deal in spring 2024 with international aviation company APG Scandanavia.
+The Vikings' men would be sporting the APG logo on the front of their new Pro-Em team kit for the 2024/25 season.